particle-iot/docs/src/content/reference/datasheets/m-series/muon-preview-datasheet.md

 # Muon datasheet

 {{box op="start" cssClass="boxed warningBox"}}
-This is a preliminary datasheet and changes are likely before release.
+This is a preliminary datasheet and there will be changes before release.
 {{box op="end"}}

+For information about the engineering sample preview devices, including setup and errata, see [Muon samples](/reference/datasheets/m-series/muon-samples/).

 ## Overview